stef-timmermans/YeastLume/README.md

 ### 4. **Better End-to-End Support**
 The repository currently requires significant file handling while data preprocessing steps are being finalized.

 **→ Future direction:** Provide full E2E support for a single-entry pipeline.
-Through Python configuration files, published pre-trained weights (e.g., on Hugging Face), or custom orchestration logic, users should be able to input one or more bright-field images and receive the corresponding binary nuclei masks, with the intermediate fluorescence frames optionally returned.
+Through Python configuration files, published pre-trained weights (e.g., on Hugging Face), or custom orchestration logic, users should be able to input one or more bright-field images and receive the corresponding binary cell masks, with the intermediate fluorescence frames optionally returned.

 ---